mvds314/spapprox/README.md

 $$K(t) = \log\text{E} \exp(t X).$$
 Roughly, it contains all information about the random variable's moments, particularly $K'(0)=E X$.
 For common distributions (normal, exponential, gamma etc.), the cumulant generating function is known.
-Some are implemented as part of this software, others you can find on, e.g., Wikepdia.
+Some are implemented as part of this software, others you can find on, e.g., Wikipedia.

 Why is this useful?
-Now, it's not always straigtforward to find the distribution of, e.g., the sum of (independent) random variables, as you can can't simply sum the distribution functions.
+Now, it's not always straightforward to find the distribution of, e.g., the sum of (independent) random variables, as you can't simply sum the distribution functions.
 You can, however, sum their cumulant generating functions!
 The saddle point approximation can, subsequently be used to approximate the pdf and cdf given the cumulant generating function.